frontenddogma/web-development-glossary/manuscript/p.md

 Pave the cowpaths
 : The idea to build on and formalize existing practices.
 “Pave the cowpaths” was one of the principles applied to extend the HTML standard (“HTML5”).

+Payload
+: The part of transmitted data that is the actual intended message.
+Headers and metadata are sent only to enable payload delivery.
+The term is borrowed from transportation, where payload refers to the part of the load that pays for transportation.&nbsp;[†](#w-payload)

 PBI
 : → Product Backlog Item